Are all applicants accepted into the Online Program?

 Will I received a teaching license?

-Upon successful completion of the Online Elementary Program, candidates will be recommended for a West Virginia Teaching license.
-West Virginia has reciprocal agreements with many states.
+Upon successful completion of an Online Education Program, candidates will be recommended for a West Virginia Teaching license.
+West Virginia has reciprocal agreements with all states.
 Candidates should check requirements of the state in which they are ultimately planning to teach for specific requirements and eligibility.

 What if I determine that an entirely online program isn’t the best choice for me after I have begun the coursework?

-Candidates who are accepted into the Online Elementary Program may exit the program at any time to complete coursework as part the regular elementary education program.
-However, once a candidate exits the Online Elementary Program, they can not re-apply for admission.
+Candidates who are accepted into an Online Education Program may exit the program at any time to complete coursework as part the regular elementary education program.
+However, once a candidate exits an Online Education Program, they can not re-apply for admission.

 Am I allowed to take a combination of online coursework, and course work delivered in a synchronous manner?

-No. If a candidate is enrolled in the Online Elementary Program, all coursework must be completed entirely online.
+No. If a candidate is enrolled in an Online Program, all coursework must be completed entirely online.
 Accepted candidates will not be able to “jump around” between course delivery methods.

 Will non-online students be permitted to take online education courses as well?